100% of the profits from every purchase go directly to support the cause you are wearing

 (Black Lives Matter Global Network Foundation)

-Black Lives Matter (www.BlackLivesMatter.com) is a decentralized political and social movement that seeks to highlight racism, discrimination, and racial inequality experienced by black people.
+Black Lives Matter is an allegedly decentralized political and social movement that seeks to highlight racism, discrimination, and racial inequality experienced by black people.
 Its primary concerns are incidents of police brutality and racially motivated violence against black people.